Yosef-6/InkBall/README.md

- # Yosef InkBall
+ # InkBall
+## This repo contains inkball clone written in c++ and sfml
+---
-This repo contains inkball clone written in c++ and sfml Every behaviour of each entity is compleated change the lvl1 file to see various objects and there interactions
+Every behaviour of each entity is compleated change the lvl1 (lvl editor will be soon added ;) file to see various objects and there interactions
 ---